About me

 With a strong technical foundation, I enjoy working at the intersection of machine learning and scientific domains, exploring how data and algorithms can transform our understanding of complex systems.
 My efforts have resulted in peer-reviewed publications and international conference presentations (most recently at NeurIPS 2024).

 Beyond academics, I’m deeply passionate about teaching and giving back to the community.
-Beside research, I am a tutor at MIT’s ESOL program, teaching English to non-native staff at MIT.
+Beside research, I was a tutor at MIT’s ESOL program, teaching English to non-native staff at MIT.

 I am into long-distance running, having won medals in university athletics.